 You can book a tour to Cardiac Canyon here:

-Those are all of the canyons around Page that I know of, but it is highly plausible that some of you may discover something new here, as slot canyons are not really noticeable on satellite photos. 😉
+Those are all of the canyons around Page that I know of.
+However, it is highly plausible that some of you may discover something new here.
+Slot canyons are not really noticeable on satellite photos after all. 😉

 There is also a very unusual slot canyon in the area of Hanksville.
 We are planning to explore it in the spring of 2019.